sauleh/ai99/assignments.md

 permalink: /assignments/
 ---

-You can download the assignments here (in PDF format).
-Also check out assignment's pages for any additional info.
 Use [**this**](../static_files/docs/AzureDevOpsAccount.pdf) guide to create Azure DevOps account.
-Next create a project named AD98992 and finall use [**this**](../static_files/docs/AdminAccess.pdf) guide to give me and TAs admin access.
+Next create a project named AI99001 and finall use [**this**](../static_files/docs/AdminAccess.pdf) guide to give me and TAs admin access.

-> ⚠ When following the guides above, make sure you use your own **student id** and use **AD98992** for project name.
+> ⚠ When following the guides above, make sure you use your own **student id** and use **AI99001** for project name.
 Also do not forget to add the **TA Account** as indicated in the guide.

 ## *Setup*
-After setting up Azure DevOps and cloning it on your computer unpack [**this**](../static_files/assignments/AD98992.rar) starter pack at the root of your repository.
-This pack includes:
+After setting up Azure DevOps and cloning it on your computer make sure you initialize your repository with ".gitignore" file and README.md.
+Include your full name and student ID in the README.md file.
+Further instruction for setting up your repository will follow soon.
-* TestCommons\: The required test library.
-* Template\: A template project and solution.
-* azure-dotnet-build-test.yml: The pipeline configuration file.
-* .gitignore: ignore build/test artifacts
-* README.md: Project/Student description.

-After add/commit/push of these files/directories in the root of your repository, use the included yml file to create a .netcore build/test pipeline.
-The build should be successful on master.
-Next, set the build as branch policy for master.
-You are now ready to start on your first assignment.

 <ul id="archive">